 Following graduation, he worked for Sverdrup & Parcel Co. on the Air Force Wind Tunnel Project, the East St. Louis City Public Works and Charles McClurg & Associates, St. Louis, IL.
 There, Gene met Isabel Liang, and a year later they were married.
 Gene went on to earn his Doctorate in Civil Engineering, specializing in Soil Mechanics from U of I. After earning his PhD, Gene began his 40- year career with Harza Engineering Co., Chicago.
 During that time, he worked on the Tarbela Dam Project in Pakistan, The Ertan Hydroelectric Dam in Sichuan Province of China, and served as a senior consultant on the Three Gorges Dam Project.

 After retirement, he and Isabel continued to travel the world, enjoyed gardening, discussing politics and current world events, and spending time with their grandchildren.
 Gene was a father figure to many, a consummate learner, committed to the betterment of society and held firmly steadfast in his belief in democracy and the good in all people.
 He dedicated his life to providing for his family as well as making higher education accessible to his extended family.

 Gene is survived by his wife of 63 years, Isabel Liang Chang, his two children, Clifton Chang (and Kyle Lucy Chang) and Cara Chang Mutert (and Rob Mutert); 5 grandchildren, Connor and Owen Chang, Clayton, Chris and Bella Mutert; and 2 great grand-children Austin and Bryson.

-To send flowers to the family or plant a tree in memory of Yuan Chun Eugene "Gene" Chang, please visit our floral store.
+To send flowers to Yuan Chun Eugene "Gene" Chang's family, please visit our floral store.